richardy26/richardy26.github.io/README.md

 ## Experimental Results

-The locomotion controller is designed for Google's Barkour vb quadruped robot, modeled and trained using PPO within MuJoCo XLA (MJX).
+The locomotion controller is designed for **Google's Barkour vb quadruped robot**, modeled and trained using PPO within MuJoCo XLA (MJX).
 We utilize domain randomization over friction and actuator parameters to robustify the learned policies.

 ### Velocity Tracking & Stability